-A successful Young CAS Fellow application describes research that is curiosity-driven, challenges established truths, and has the potential to extend the frontiers of knowledge on the relevant field.
+A successful Young CAS Fellow application describes research that is curiosity-driven, challenges established truths, and has the potential to extend the frontiers of knowledge in the relevant field.
 It is not possible to conduct lab work at CAS.

 Four Young CAS Fellows in 2021-23

-As a Young CAS Fellow, you will receive a grant of up to NOK 200,000 in one year.
+A Young CAS Fellow project will receive funding up to NOK 250,000 for the first year.
 The grant intends to fund the development of research, network building, and three gatherings during the 2021/22 academic year.

-The first gathering lasts for four to five days, and will be in August 2021 at CAS’ premises in the historic building of the Norwegian Academy of Science and Letters.
+- The first gathering lasts for four to five days, and will be in August 2021 at CAS’ premises in the historic building of The Norwegian Academy of Science and Letters.
 Offices and seminar rooms will be available for the Young CAS Fellows.
 The project leaders will also receive some administrative and technical assistance.

-The second should preferably be hosted at the fellow’s home institution or a location and at a time of the fellow’s choosing.
-For the third and final gathering, in late spring 2022, the fellows will return to CAS and the Norwegian Academy of Science and Letters (DNVA).
+- For the third and final gathering, in late spring 2022, the fellows will return to CAS and The Norwegian Academy of Science and Letters (DNVA).
 DNVA supports the projects by renting out their conference room and by financing the refreshments.

-The Young Academy of Norway will contribute to the discussions, and advice on communication and strategy for further development of the research.
+The Young Academy of Norway will contribute to the discussions, and provide advice on communication and strategy for further development of the research.

 Who can apply?

-Applicants must have completed a Ph.D. and be employed in a researcher position below the rank of full professor at one of CAS’ partner institutions in Norway during the 2021/22 academic year.
+Applicants must have completed a Ph.D. and be employed in a researcher position below the rank of full professor at one of CAS’ partner institutions in Norway from the fall of 2021 to the spring of 2023.
 A researcher position is an academic position that entails research and/or tutoring on university and college level.
 The applicant does not have to be in a permanent position, or hired at the same institution for the whole period, as long as they are affiliated with one of our partner institutions during their time as a Young CAS Fellow.

 Project leadership experience is preferred.
-Applicants must be below the age of 40 (not counting valid medical or personal leave).
+Applicants must be below the age of 40 at the application deadline (not counting valid medical or personal leave).